Let’s look at this Wedding Tradition a little deeper…

 Tossing the garter

 Tossing the bride’s garter is an old tradition.
-It is said that in the past, the bride and groom had to show proof of their wedding consummation.
+Long ago, the bride and groom had to show proof of their wedding consummation.
 In order for it to be proven, it was common tradition to have people like family and friends come into the room with the couple.
 Witnesses would obtain the garter as “proof” of the consummation.
 In some cultures, the men stand and wait for the garter to be tossed.
 Other cultures, they actually compete for it.
 Men may compete for the garter in a foot race or by horse, clearly a medieval practice.
 Today, we have the traditional garter toss, which is meant to bring good luck to the man who catches it.
 Like the single lady catching the bouquet, he is said to be the next one to marry.

 Another great reason to toss – it’s an awesome photo op.
-All your best girls in wedding guest attire, dive bombing the bouquet as it lands in the hands of a single lady.
-For the men, at first, they will be all cool.
+All of your single friends in wedding guest attire, dive bombing the bouquet as it lands in the hands of a single lady.
+For the men, at first, they will act all cool.
 Then competition mode kicks in, all the while fighting over the garter catch.
 You will have photos and videos with all the laughs and screams as the bouquet and garter are tossed toward the single wedding guests.

 Should you forego it, here are some alternatives: